Plant care

 Part of the issue is due to the air conditioning we use inside the home.
 Many of us have health problems or other issues which mean we can't have too much humidity in the home.
 This can change depending on the season.
 For example, if we have the heating on a lot it can dry out a room, even in winter.
 This can cause the plant to have dry brown tips, no matter how much water you give it.

 The solution may be to play the plant somewhere with better humidity, such as near a window.
 You can use a humidifier if this is an option or you may need to spray the air around the plant regularly.
-If you cannot find somewhere inside with appropriate humidity, maybe the plant is better suited to a balcony or some other outdoor space.

 Root damage